elm-messenger/messenger-docs/docs/misc/som.md

 - `name`: The name of the project
 - `--template-repo`, `-t`: Use a customized repository for cloning templates.
 - `--template-tag`, `-b`: The tag or branch of the repository to clone.
+- `--use-cdn`: Use jsdelivr CDN for elm-regl JS file.
+- `--min`: Use minimal regl JS that has no builtin font.

 ## Layer